Depau/blog.depau.eu/_posts/2020-01-06-why-i-use-arch.md

 If you have a little bit of knowledge, you can do whatever you want.
 If you don't, the Wiki is there, read every single sentence and the knowledge will permeate your body. **Seriously**.
-It's concise (unless I'm the author of the page), not repetitive, clear.
+It's concise (unless I'm the author of that particular page), not repetitive, clear.

 You may say Arch Linux has a reputation of breaking suddenly.
 **Does it break?
 YES.**